DArtagnan-GPSL/Universal-Grammar-for-Process-Communication---GPSL-v1.1/docs/ARCHITECTURE-OVERVIEW.md

 recursive correction
 ```

-This prevents reasoning drift or hallucination loops.
+This prevents reasoning drift and reduces hallucination loops.

 ---